artfulgarfunk/CV/README.md

 - Behaviour driven development
 - Pair programming
 - Agile methodologies and XP values
-- Rapid uptake and implementation of new technologies
+- Rapid uptake and implementation of new technologiesc

 #### University of Liverpool (September 2011 - July 2015)